UNICEFECAR/sample-repository/CONTRIBUTING.md

 ## Setting up your development environment
 This is a starting point for new developers who wish to setup their development workstations.
-You will need xxxxxx(language, framework, database, device, etc.)xxxxxxxxxxxxxxxx
+You will need xxxxxx(language, framework, database, device, etc.)xxxxxxxxxxxxxxx

-1. Clone the repo with `git clone https://github.com/unicefecar/<sample-repository>
+1. Clone the repo with `git clone https://github.com/unicefecar/sample-repository

 xxxxxxxxxxxxxxxxxxxxxxxxxx
 xxxxxxxxxxxxxxxxxxxxxxxxxx

 ### Coding style

-Please follow the coding style of the project. <sample-repository> xxxxxxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxx
+Please follow the coding style of the project. "sample-repository" xxxxxxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxx